grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {Is this where they come up in a blessed fog?}

 * [ ] They contact Shakes via Pigeon:
+	* [ ] "Is there any chance of finding Shakes now?"
+"Well, I wouldn't have let you send Herschel out in the storm.
+This is our first opportunity."
 	* [ ] "ok, get the pigeon" "Hershel" "Hershel, and tell Shakes...."
 	* {if this is the more panicked situation, use dialog from later pigeon instance}